HajaSChilds/100-days-of-code/log.md

 **Today's Progress**: Fixed FLASK APP YAY!!!
 Worked on Javascript exercises.

 **Thoughts:** Found the bugs, big thanks to Stack Overflow and Flask Documentation !!!(***applause***).
 I currently have a working Flask App with Mongo DB Database and HTML/CSSS user interface.
-They bugs were so tiny and insignificant and yet they screwed up the whole project.
+The bugs were so tiny and insignificant and yet they screwed up the whole project.
 The first bug was a space between a bracket and modulus in one of the conditionals of the Flask app on the html template file.
 The second was the absence of a period before the namespace in the template file.
 Today I also worked on Javascript Exercises, including more arrow functions, destructuring, object deconstruction, and spread function.

 **Link(s) to work:** [Flask With MongoDB Task App](https://github.com/HajaSChilds/FlaskWithMongoTaskApp), [Javascript Exercises](https://github.com/HajaSChilds/javascript_playground)